lycanthrope004/VLSI-LAB-EXP-3/README.md

 # SIMULATION AND IMPLEMENTATION OF MULTIPLIER

 **AIM:**
- To simulate and synthesis multiplier using Xilinx ISE.
+ To simulate and synthesis multiplier using Vivado Software

 **APPARATUS REQUIRED:**
 Vivado™ ML 2023.2